deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 tokenizer.

 We only use Huggingface’s fast tokenizer as it contains helpful additional outputs to generate LayoutLM inputs.
+Choosing the conventional tokenizer will break the code.

 .. code:: ipython3